-The Board of Directors and Executive Management are separate bodies, and no one serves as a member of both.
+The Board of Directors and Executive Management are separate bodies, and nobody serves as a member of both.

-Board of Directors
+4. Board of Directors

-As of 31 December 2021, the Board of Directors consisted of 12 members.
-Eight were elected by the shareholders at the annual general meeting, including the chair and vice chair.
+As of 31 December 2022, the Board of Directors consisted of 13 members.
+Nine were elected by the shareholders at the annual general meeting, including the chair and vice chair.
 They serve for a one-year term and may be re-elected.
-Four have been elected by the Danish-based employees of Novo Nordisk A/S, most recently in 2018 for a statutory four-year term.
+Four have been elected by the Danish-based employees of Novo Nordisk A/S, most recently in 2022 for a statutory four-year term.
 The employee-elected Board members have the same rights, duties and responsibilities as shareholder-elected members and may be re-elected.

-Five of the eight shareholder-elected Board members are considered independent as defined by the Danish Corporate Governance Recommendations, while three are considered non-independent as they are either member of the board of directors or executive management of the main shareholder Novo Holdings A/S. Employee-elected Board members are not considered independent.
+Six of the nine shareholder-elected Board members are considered independent as defined by the Danish Corporate Governance Recommendations, while three are considered non-independent as they are either members of the board of directors or executive management of the main shareholder Novo Holdings A/S. Employee-elected Board members are not considered independent.

 The Board of Directors convenes at least 6 times per year.
-In 2021, the Board held 11 meetings.
+In 2022, the Board held 10 meetings.

-For further information on our Board members, including independence and meeting attendance, please see our 2021 Annual Report page 44-46 and Novo Nordisk's website, as well as Appendices 1 and 2 to this Report.
+For further information on our Board members, including independence and meeting attendance, please refer to the Annual Report 2022 page 48-50 and Novo Nordisk's website, as well as Appendices 1 and 2 to this Report.

 To ensure that discussions include perspectives relevant for the complex, global healthcare environment, the Board of Directors aspires to be diverse.
 The Board of Directors has adopted and annually reviews "The Competence Profile of the Board of Directors of Novo Nordisk A/S" containing guidelines on desired Board member competences and Board composition including diversity targets for gender and nationality.

-As of 31 December 2021, the target of having at least two Nordic and two non-Nordic nationals amongst shareholder-elected Board members was met, while the 2024 target of having at least three shareholder-elected Board members of each gender was not yet met as there were only two female Board members after the 2021 annual general meeting where a female Board member stepped down.
-When including the employee-elected Board members, seven members were Nordic and five were non-Nordic while four were female and eight were male.
-Diversity in the broadest sense remains a key focus area for the Board of Directors, including in Board member searches.
+As of 31 December 2022, the target of having at least two Nordic and two non-Nordic nationals amongst the shareholder-elected Board members was met, just as the 2024 target of having at least three shareholder-elected Board members of each gender was also met.
+The Board of Directors are thus regarded as having equal gender representation and is therefore not required to set a gender target for the Board under the Danish Companies Act section 139c(1)(1).
+As gender diversity remains important for the Board, the Board has maintained a voluntary 2024 target of having at least three shareholder-elected Board members who are men and three who are women.
+When including the employee-elected Board members, seven members were Nordic and six were non-Nordic while seven members were men and six members were women.
+Diversity in the broadest sense remains a focus area for the Board of Directors, including in Board member searches.